sjmillerAZ/ResBaz_UNIXIntro/Intro-to-shell.md

 tail -1 Japan.cc.txt
 ```

-Do you think there is a similar command for looking at lines at the beginning of a file?
+Similar to `tail` for looking at lines at the end of a file, there is a command for looking at lines at the beginning of a file.

 ### head

-`head` will output the first 10 lines (or number specified with an option) of a file
+`head` will output the first 10 lines (or a number of lines specified with an option) of a file

 ```
-head Togo.cc.txt
+head Japan.cc.txt

-head -5 Togo.cc.txt
+head -5 Japan.cc.txt
 ```

 Let's answer a question.

-> What was the GDP for Togo in 2002?
+> What was the GDP for Japan in 2002?

-## Get only the rows for year 2002
+## Getting data for year 2002

-We could use `tail -2 Togo.cc.txt` but that also shows data for 2007.
+We could use `tail -2 Japan.cc.txt` but that also shows data for 2007.

 If we only want to look at the data for 2002 we need to filter our data.
 There is a command for that called `grep` (short for 'get regular expression and print', in case you were wondering!).

-`grep` works on a list of files and takes a pattern to search on.
+`grep` works on a list of files and takes a pattern to search for.
+The pattern is specified first, followed by a list of files:

 ```
 grep 2002 J*.cc.txt